Sweden, Finland push ahead with NATO bids as Turkey objects

 Turkey’s objections appeared to have come as a surprise also in Washington, whose relations with Ankara have been strained in recent years.
 The U.S. suspended Turkey from its F-35 fighter jet program over Turkey's decision to purchase a Russian missile defense system.

-Turkish Foreign Minister Mevlut Cavusoglu was traveling to Washington for meetings Wednesday with U.S. Secretary of State Antony Blinken.
+Turkish Foreign Minister Mevlut Cavusoglu was traveling to New York for meetings Wednesday with U.S. Secretary of State Antony Blinken.
 Meanwhile, the White House announced that President Joe Biden would meet Niinisto and Andersson in Washington on Thursday to discuss their NATO applications and support for Ukraine among other issues.

 Joining NATO would be a huge shift for the two Nordic countries.
 Sweden has stayed out of military alliances for more than 200 years, while Finland adopted neutrality after being defeated by the Soviet Union in World War II.

-Note: This story has been corrected to say Turkish foreign minister is meeting Blinken in New York, not Washington.